 Two ribbons of concrete span the largest inland body of water in Louisiana, forming the world's longest automobile bridge.

-Shipyards are waterside construction sites where some of the largest tools ever built help create the biggest machines on earth.
+Shipyards are waterside construction sites where some of the largest tools ever built help create the biggest machines on earth; from ancient days to the 18th-century Industrial Revolution to the epic effort performed at Pearl Harbor.

 More than 100 pyramids built as tombs for pharaohs still stand in Egypt, but many things about the ancient monuments remain obscure.